lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Macros and Constants
 ====================

-Should be written in snakecase with all caps.
-If a macro utilizes arithmetic, it should be covered in parentheses to prevent compiler from assuming priority.
+Macros and constants should be written in snakecase with all caps.
+If a macro utilizes arithmetic, it should be covered in parentheses to prevent the compiler from assuming priority.
 Ex

 .. code-block:: c